 2. Obtain a home equity line of credit (HELOC)

 A home equity line of credit is a facility on your mortgage that lets you draw out cash as you need it.
 You will need to already have a HELOC in place to use it.
 If you don’t have one in place, you’ll have to renew or refinance your mortgage to get one.

 Pros: A HELOC is good to have when you think you’ll need access to cash at a later date.
 You don’t pay interest on the cash until you take it out.

-Cons: Home equity lines of credit come with variable rates, which are typically higher than variable mortgage rates, so it's important to shop around for the best home equity line of credit rates available.
+Cons: Home equity lines of credit come with rates that are typically higher than variable mortgage rates, so it's important to shop around for the best home equity line of credit rates available.